KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

 ## Porting

 Map "porting" refers to the process of taking an existing map, for example from CS:GO, and updating it to CS2.
-There are extra rules for these maps:

-- Either you are the original mapper, or the original mapper must give you explicit permission to port their map.
-   - If you are not the original mapper, the original mapper has been inactive for 2+ years, and you have made honest attempts to conatact them (but failed) you may also be allowed to port their maps.
+If you plan on porting a map and submitting it, and you are not the original mapper, you must get permission from the original mapper to port their map.
+If the original mapper has been inactive for 2 years or longer, and you have made honest (but unsuccessful) attempts to contact them, you may submit your port anyway.